ETH-DISCO/captcha-the-flag/README.md

 Solving Google's reCAPTCHAv2 is a challenging computer vision task that tests models against humans on an even playing field.
 While previous solutions have achieved high success rates [^2] [^8] [^18] [^9], including 100% in a recent study by Plesner et. al [^16], these results are difficult to reproduce due to (1) the closed-source nature of reCAPTCHAv2, (2) the lack of a publicly available dataset and (3) the lack of environment reproducability (ie. due to the lack of containerization).

-This project addresses this issue by providing a reCAPTCHAv2 clone [^diff] for research and evaluation purposes.
-Our clone is built on the same principles as the original but with modifications to make it more accessible.
+This project addresses this issue by providing a reCAPTCHAv2 clone for research and evaluation purposes.
+Our clone is built on the same principles as the original but with some minor modifications to make it more accessible  [^diff].

 To get started, fork this repository, update the `./attack/main.py` file with your solver and run `make docker-install` (see: `make help`).
 This will launch the frontend on `localhost:8080`, allowing your solver to scrape and interact with it in a separate container.